2030 Commonwealth Games: Sports

 In October 2021, the CGF announced a new Games roadmap that will, starting with the 2030 Commonwealth Games, change the requirements for competed sports.
 The roadmap suggests that between 15 and 17 sports should be competed at each edition.
 There will be a new category of "Compulsory Sports", containing just athletics and swimming, as well as their para-sport counterparts.
-The category of "Core Sports" will cease to exist, and all other sports will have the same status; however, each host will have complete freedom to choose the program for their edition from a previously assembled list, as long as the maximum number of 17 sports is not exceeded.
+The category of "Core Sports" will cease to exist, and all other sports will have the same status; however, each host will have complete freedom to choose the programme for their edition from a previously assembled list, as long as the minimum number of 15 and the maximum number of 17 sports is not exceeded.
 If necessary, the hosts could suggest the addition of other sports that respect local demands.

+Following the formal announcement of the host city on 26 November 2025, the first eight sports were announced.
+This is the second edition in which only 2 sports (athletics and swimming with their Paralympic counterparts) are on the list of compulsory sports.
+Five other sports that will be in the Glasgow 2026 programme will be retained; bowls and weightlifting — also with their Paralympic equivalents — along with artistic gymnastics, netball, and boxing.
+Furthermore, India included table tennis and its Paralympic equivalent, a sport that was absent from Glasgow 2026, bringing the total to eight sports on the programme.
+In April 2026, cricket and field hockey were confirmed, and there were proposals made to include up to two Indian traditional sports, with competitive yoga, kabaddi, kho kho and mallakhamba being discussed.

+In June 2026, Commonwealth Sport chief executive Katie Sadleir said the Ahmedabad Games would feature a full programme of 17 sports, up from the reduced schedule used in Glasgow.
+She said organisers were aiming for a 60 percent reduction in hosting costs compared with earlier editions.

+A further five to seven disciplines or sports from the following list of fifteen optional sports will also be chosen at a later date: archery, badminton, 3x3 basketball, beach volleyball, cycling, diving, judo, rhythmic gymnastics, rugby sevens, shooting, squash, tennis, triathlon and wrestling.